 The other thing to take note is that common balding takes place in a pattern (that is why it is known as male or female pattern baldness) so seeing clumps of hair come out will usually mean you have a different kind of hair loss.

-DHT (the male hormone that is believed to be primarily responsible for pattern baldness) causes hair follicle miniaturization where the dermal papilla is starved on the nutrients and minerals and oxygen it needs to grow (11, 12).
+DHT (the male hormone that is believed to be primarily responsible for pattern baldness) causes hair follicle miniaturization where the dermal papilla is starved of the nutrients, minerals, and oxygen it needs to grow (11, 12).

 DHT also causes hair to go into a ‘dormant’ or ‘resting phase’ so hair that falls out is not replaced.